Edgar-Argueta/Blue-Team-Red-Team-and-Network-Analysis/README.md

 These findings Red Team, Blue Team, and Network Analysis files were used to find the information and process that were used in the presentation.

-The presentation can be found here.
+The presentation can be found [here](https://docs.google.com/presentation/d/1RIoNwL_GauuUdww3NChPaX4c1LxwoI2MzV9uYMdgHsg/edit?usp=sharing)